40843245/CSharp/built-in package/System.Globalization/CultureInfo/tutorial guide/CH12 -- get LCID of culture.md

 ## examples
 ### example 1
-see example 1 in CH1.
+see example 1 in Advanced CH1.

 ## reference
 ### API docs